modiholodri/bkk-bg-rating-list/ReportMatchOnTheWeb.md

 ### Short Instructions

-This section contains general information about the Bangkok Backgammon Rating List website.
+This section contains general information about the Backgammon website.

 - **⟳** Headings with a ⟳ symbol can be clicked to refresh the information in that section.
 - **⇅** Headings with a ⇅ can be clicked to expand/collapse that section.